explodinglabs/powersync/README.md

 ### How it works

+<p align="center">
+  <img alt="Architecture diagram" src="https://github.com/explodinglabs/refresh/blob/main/.images/architecture-light.svg?raw=true#gh-light-mode-only" />
+  <img alt="Architecture diagram" src="https://github.com/explodinglabs/refresh/blob/main/.images/architecture-dark.svg?raw=true#gh-dark-mode-only" />
+</p>

 1. Send a `POST` request to the event source.
 2. Event source emits the request as a Server-Sent Event.
 3. The webpage is connected to the event source and listening for events.
 4. The webpage receives the event and refreshes itself.

-<p align="center">
-  <img alt="Architecture diagram" src="https://github.com/explodinglabs/refresh/blob/main/.images/architecture-light.svg?raw=true#gh-light-mode-only" />
-  <img alt="Architecture diagram" src="https://github.com/explodinglabs/refresh/blob/main/.images/architecture-dark.svg?raw=true#gh-dark-mode-only" />
-</p>

-### Benefits
+### Benefits of this method

 - No polling
 - Immediate effect, no delay